Please check out our jobs page for additional great opportunities at Backblaze.

 Are you that person?
 Or know someone who might be?
 Read on…

 Like many startups, for a while we worked out of a co-founder’s one-bedroom apartment.
 Unlike most startups, we made an explicit agreement not to raise funding during the first year.
 We would then touch base every six months and decide whether to raise funding or not.
 We wanted to focus on building the company and the product, not on pitching and slide decks.
-And critically, we wanted to build a culture that understood money comes from customers, not the magical VC giving tree.
-Over the course of 5 years we built a profitable, multi-million dollar revenue business – and only then did we raise a VC round.
+And critically, we wanted to build a culture that understood that money comes from customers, not the magical VC giving tree.
+Over the course of five years, we built a profitable, multi-million dollar revenue business—and only then did we raise a VC round.

 Today, our world looks different and you’ll have some fantastic assets to work with:

-- A computer backup service that stores over 200 petabytes of data (about 1/4th as much Facebook), has recovered over 10 billion files for hundreds of thousands of paying customers – most of whom self-identify as being the people who find and recommend technology products to their friends.
+- A computer backup service that stores over 200 petabytes of data (about one-fourth as much as Facebook), has recovered over 10 billion files for hundreds of thousands of paying customers—most of whom self-identify as being the people who find and recommend technology products to their friends.

-- Our new B2 service that provides the lowest cost cloud storage on the planet – at 1/4th the price Amazon, Google or Microsoft offer.
+- Our new Backblaze B2 Cloud Storage service that provides the lowest cost cloud storage on the planet—at one-fourth the price that Amazon, Google, or Microsoft offer.
 While new, it already has over 20,000 IT and developers signed up and an ecosystem building up around it.

 - A blog that has been read by millions, a site that ranks well organically, a partner program with over 10,000 affiliates and resellers, a working refer-a-friend program and some ROI-positive paid advertising channels.